semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ## Introduction

+Publish rules in the open-source Semgrep Registry and share them with the Semgrep community to help others benefit from your rule-writing efforts and contribute to the field of software security.
 There are two ways in which you can contribute rules to the Semgrep Registry:

 <dl>
     <dt>For users of Semgrep App</dt>